-Hi love, it's mommy.
+Happy birthday, my love!
 Right now, you are one year old and you’ve developed the habit of calling me “Aicha.”
 I let it go before, but now I know that you know that my name is mommy, because you only call me Aicha when you’re upset.
 I see you, little girl!
 Anyway, there are some things that I wanted to share with you now that you’re becoming your own person, so here is my first letter to you, my daughter.
-This world that you have inherited can be an ugly one, my love.
+This world that you have inherited can be an ugly one.
 I want to teach you how to prepare yourself for that harsh reality, while still enjoying the beauties of it.

 You Are My Heart in Human Form.

-I hope you remember when we taught you to say “I am smart, I am kind, I am pretty, and I love myself” because we want you to know it, say it, and remember it for the rest of your life, my love.
+This letter is still for you, my love!
+Everything I am building is to give you a step up in this world.
+Thank you for being my travel buddy, my slumber party BFF, and my biggest fan.
+I hope you remember when we taught you to say “I am smart, I am kind, I am pretty, and I love myself” because we want you to know it, say it, and live it for the rest of your life.